somay/devcon-air-gapped-asset-verification/SCREENSHOTS.md

 ![Receive VC](./images/06-receiveVc.PNG)

 Scan this code with your mobile phone.
-This is the app in the `event-site` directory.
+This is the web app in the `event-site` directory.

 ![Next is to scan this QR code to prove ownership](./images/qrCodeToVerifyOwnership.png)